Merkel set to win Spanish aid vote despite rebels

 "It's a black hole that will soak up taxpayers' money without limits," he told Westdeutsche Allgemeine Zeitung.

-Others, such as Lars Lindemann, another FDP backbencher who plans to vote against the rescue, do not see the urgency of any aid for Spain and would rather vote after a fuller debate.
+Others, such as Lars Lindemann, another FDP backbencher who plans to vote against the bill, do not see the urgency of any aid for Spain and would rather vote after a fuller debate.

-Spain applied for a euro zone bailout late last month as the state of its banking sector, laden with bad debts, deteriorated rapidly.
-On Thursday, Bankinter posted first half net profit down more than 77 percent and said it had written down 275.2 million euros against deteriorating real estate assets.

 The Spanish government had to offer a euro lifetime record interest rate to sell five-year bonds, highlighting Madrid's precarious situation and pushing 10-year bond yields back above the 7 percent level seen as unsustainable in the long term.